 Let’s just be honest, there is nothing fun about having a cold.
-It’s downright miserable and while the body can generally take care of itself, we can use herbs to boost the immune system.
+It’s downright miserable and while the body can generally take care of itself, we can use herbs to boost immunity

 The Herbs

-There are a multitude of herbs good for the immune system, this particular blend is just the best tea for a cold based on flavor and my experience with its effectiveness.
+There are a multitude of herbs known for their immune-boosting properties, this particular blend is just the best tea for a cold based on flavor and my experience with its effectiveness.

-As in all herbal teas and medicinal herbs, do check with a doctor or herbalist to make sure none are harmful to you and your conditions.
+Please Note: As in all herbal teas and herbal medicine, do check with a doctor or herbalist to make sure none are harmful to you and your conditions.
 Double check with a pharmacist to make sure none of the herbs interact in a negative way with existing medications.
 Pregnant and nursing mothers should always ask for a professional’s advice.
-Avoid this tea if you’re allergic to any of the ingredients.
+Avoid this tea if you’re allergic to any of the herbal ingredients.

 Nettle

-Stinging nettle is high in vitamins and great for vitality energy.
+Stinging nettle is high in vitamins and great for vital energy.
 It has been traditionally used to cleanse the liver and more.
-It’s an incredibly simple and yet nourishing herb for the body as a whole making it ideal for boosting immunity.
+It’s an incredibly simple and yet nourishing herb full of health benefits for the body as a whole making it an ideal tonic for flu season.

 Oat Tops

 Oat tops (not to be confused with the oats you eat for breakfast) are also high in vitamins, nourish the immune system, and can help calm the nerves and encourage sleep.
-Never underestimate the power of good sleep in helping the body’s immune system stay strong.
+Never underestimate the important role good sleep plays in helping the body’s immune system stay strong.

 Elder Flowers